THE BARNES WALKER EDUCATIONAL SERIES

 3. By the Doctrine of Merger.
 When one of the owners of either the dominant estate which an easement benefits or the servient estate over which the easement runs becomes the owner of both properties, then there is a “unity of the two titles,” and since an owner does not need an easement over the owner’s own property, according to Florida law, the easement merges out of existence and into the owner’s title.
 A subsequent sale of one of the two parcels does not revive an easement that has merged out of existence.

-Important Note: The information contained in the preceding Barnes Walker Educational Series article is summary in nature, does not cover all aspects of the law as it pertains to easements, and is sent for educational purposes only to you as a member of the Realtor® Association of Sarasota and Manatee, Inc., of which we are a proud affiliate member.
-This article should not be considered as legal advice for your or your client’s situation, if any, nor is it intended as specific or detailed advice, as we do not have any information specific to your or your client’s circumstances.
-Further, the preceding article is not intended to be an all-inclusive discussion of easements, but a guide to the same, and there may be other matters not described in the article that may impact your or your client’s particular situation.
-Therefore, always seek legal advice regarding your or your client’s unique circumstances.
-Finally, this article is intended as a public service and is not a solicitation seeking legal employment of our firm by you or your clients.
+Important Note: The information contained in the preceding Barnes Walker Educational Series article is summary in nature, does not cover all aspects of the law as it pertains to public beaches, and is sent for educational purposes only to you as a client or a member of the Realtor® Association of Sarasota and Manatee, Inc., of which we are a proud affiliate member.
+This article should not be considered as legal advice for your or a client’s situation, if any, nor is it intended as specific or detailed advice, as we do not have any information specific to your or a client’s circumstances.
+Further, the preceding article is not intended to be an all-inclusive discussion of public beaches, but a guide to the same, and there may be other matters not described in the article that may impact your or a client’s particular situation.
+Therefore, always seek legal advice regarding your or a client’s unique circumstances.
+Finally, this article is intended as a public service and is not a solicitation seeking legal employment of our firm by you or any clients.